ammatsui/receipt/README.md

  `parser` saves the extracted data into a `.csv` file in the format `Item,Price`.

 Future improvements are to be made.

 ## dependencies
 opencv
 tesseract
 leptonica
+dear imgui
+win32